Footballers' Wives: Extra Time: DVD releases

 The Series 2 release in Australia has the original episode-plan of 18 episodes.
 However, the release of the Second half boxset has the aired version of 13 extended episodes (30 minutes).

 Foreign audience

-In the United States, BBC America has aired the first season, although it is known in the US as Footballers Wive$: Overtime.
-In Israel, the 2 seasons aired on channel Yes+.
-In Estonia, the first season is aired on Kanal 2.
+In the United States, BBC America has aired the first series, although it is known in the US as Footballers Wive$: Overtime.
+In Israel, the 2 series aired on channel Yes+.
+In Estonia, the first series was aired on Kanal 2.

-Reception

-Lucy Maher from Common Sense Media stated it was "Tacky, over-the-top trash is painful to watch".